Self Defense in Maryland: Can I Claim Self Defense?

 Maryland law differentiates between defending one's home and defending property:

-It's crucial to note that these are generalized interpretations, and the outcome will be influenced heavily by the circumstances of each case.
-If faced with a situation where self-defense, defense of others, or defense of property is in question, consulting with a criminal defense attorney like those at Frizwoods can provide invaluable insights and legal representation.
+These are general rules, and the facts of each case drive the result.
+If self-defense, defense of others, or defense of property is in question, a criminal defense attorney at Frizwoods can review your case and represent you.